pingcap/tidb/docs/design/2020-07-07-change-column-types.md

 ### Compatibility issues with TiDB

 The DDL statement itself already has a corresponding type (ActionModifyColumn).
-If you need to improve this operation, you will encounter compatibility issues when rolling upgrades.
+If you need to improve this operation, you will encounter compatibility issues when performing rolling upgrades.
 This problem is handled by adding a global variable `tidb_enable_change_column_type`.
 When this value is true, the `modify/change column` statement is allowed to perform more types of column type changes (features supported by this proposal).

 * For new clusters, set this variable to true during bootstrap.
 * For clusters requiring rolling upgrade, the default value is false, and users need to explicitly set this variable to true.